Gautham Vasudev Menon

-Gautham Vasudev Menon (born 25 February 1973) is an Indian film director, screenwriter, producer and actor who predominantly works in Tamil film industry.
-He has also directed Telugu and Hindi films that either simultaneously shot with or remakes of his own Tamil films.
+Gautham Vasudev Menon (born 25 February 1973) is an Indian film director, screenwriter, film producer and actor who predominantly works in Tamil film industry.
+He has also directed Telugu, Hindi and Malayalam films that were mostly either simultaneously shot with or remakes of his own Tamil films.
+He also has acted in some Malayalam and Telugu films.
+He has won two National Film Awards, three Nandi Awards and one Tamil Nadu State Film Award.

 Many of his films have been both critically acclaimed and commercially successful, most notably his romantic films Minnale (2001), Vaaranam Aayiram (2008), Vinnaithaandi Varuvaayaa (2010), his cop action thrillers Kaakha Kaakha (2003), Vettaiyaadu Vilaiyaadu (2006), Yennai Arindhaal (2015) and his gangster drama Vendhu Thanindhathu Kaadu (2022).
-Vaaranam Aayiram won the National Film Award for Best Feature Film in Tamil.
+His 2008 Tamil film, Vaaranam Aayiram won the National Film Award for Best Feature Film in Tamil.
 Menon produces films through his film production company named Photon Kathaas.
-His production Thanga Meengal (2013) won the National Film Award for Best Feature Film in Tamil.
+His production Thanga Meenkal (2013) won the National Film Award for Best Feature Film in Tamil.

 Early life and education

-Menon was born to a Malayali father Vasudeva Menon and a Tamil mother Uma on 25 February 1973 in Ottapalam, a town in the Palakkad district of Kerala.
-Although born in Kerala, he grew up in Anna Nagar, Chennai.
-His father passed away in 2007.
+Gautham Vasudev Menon was born on 25 February 1973 in Ottapalam, Palakkad, Kerala.
+His father, Prabha Krishnan, is a Malayali, and his mother is a Tamilian.
+He grew up in Anna Nagar, Chennai.

-Menon did his schooling at the Madras Christian College Higher Secondary School.
-He then earned a bachelor's degree in Mechanical Engineering from Mookambigai College of Engineering, Pudukkottai.
+Menon did his schooling at the Madras Christian College Higher Secondary School, Chennai.
+He then completed a bachelor's degree in Mechanical Engineering from the Mookambigai College of Engineering, Pudukkottai.

-He can speak in English, Malayalam, and Tamil fluently.